Pool, masonry, drainage, lighting, landscape tie-ins, covers, and hard permits coordinated before the backyard layout is locked.

-The luxury outdoor space in 2026 is not a swimming pool with stuff added around it.
-It is an integrated environment in which the pool, the outdoor kitchen, the cabana or pool house, the fire features, the pergolas, and the planting all read as one design.
-When the pool is sized, sited, and oriented in isolation from the rest of the backyard, the result almost always looks added-onto — even if every individual piece is well built.
+The luxury outdoor space is not a swimming pool with unrelated work added around it.
+It is an integrated environment in which the pool, coping, patios, drainage, lighting, cover system, equipment, pool house, outdoor kitchen planning, and planting all read as one design.
+When the pool is sized, sited, and oriented in isolation from the rest of the backyard, the result usually looks added-on even when every individual piece is well built.

-The way to prevent that outcome is to coordinate the entire outdoor build during the same construction window, under the supervision of the trade with the most structural and code-bound role: the pool builder.
-That is what we do at Gedney Pools.
+The way to prevent that outcome is to coordinate the outdoor build during the same planning and construction window, with the pool builder controlling the pool-specific details that drive elevations, shell geometry, drainage, cover-box layout, equipment placement, and town inspections.
+That is the direct-homeowner lane Gedney Pools is built for.

-On a new-construction project, the following elements get coordinated alongside the pool itself:
+On a direct homeowner new-construction project, the following elements can be coordinated alongside the pool itself when included in the agreed scope:

 Gedney Pools builds the pool, the integrated structural elements (gunite-encapsulated automatic-cover housing, raised spa walls, bond-beam-integrated fire features, water-feature plumbing), and coordinates the master plan.
 For the kitchen, cabana, and masonry, we work with specialist trades we have built with for years.
 Specifically: